Ergus/ArgParseBash/README.md

       timer list) [optional default: string]

 	- -e The list of valid values when using enum.
-The argument is used and required ONLY then -t enum.
+The argument is used and required ONLY when -t enum.
 It expects a simple list
       like: **opt1,opt2 ...**

+	  Ex: `add_argument -a e -l myenum -h "Enum option" -t enum -e option1,option2 -d option1`

-+ parse_args: to parse the command line arguments or any list
++ **parse_args**: to parse the command line arguments or any list

-	This one can be called passsing any list of arguments to process for example "$@"
+	This one can be called passing any list of arguments to process for example: `parse_args "$@"`

 	At the end of this function it checks that the mandatory arguments have a non-empty value.

+	Every value is checked to assert they match a regex valid for their type.

-+ printargs: prints the arguments defined in the script and the values.
++ **printargs**: prints the arguments defined in the script and the values.

-	Useful for debug purposes and to print the help
+	Useful for debug purposes and to print the help.
+This function can receive a parameter to add as a prefix before every printed line;
+    this is useful to add comments before the printed lines:

+	Example: `printargs #`

-+ check: checks the values to match the parameter types.
-This is an internal function.
++ **argparse_check**: checks the values to match the parameter types.
+This is an internal function and the user shouldn't need to use it.

 	The valid types are: (string int float bool path file enum timer list)